What Are the Options for Document Automation?

 In-house, Custom or Out-of-the-Box

 If you have similar on-premise deployment and integration needs, but require the ability to locate and extract data from highly variable documents – such as invoices, purchase orders, explanation of benefits, or bills of lading – then you need to answer the second question regarding how much it’s necessary and realistic to invest.
 Depending on your willingness to invest, you could take an OCR SDK and develop on top of that to meet your requirements.
 If you don’t want to spend the extra time and money or don’t have the expertise to build this type of software, then a ready-made commercial intelligent capture solution is a better fit.

 Generally speaking, the more your requirements point towards the need to locate and extract specific data, the more expensive a custom development project is if you go down the OCR SDK or Web Service path and the more economical it becomes to purchase a more comprehensive set of capabilities.
 For a more detailed look at building a bespoke solution, check out our eBook, Building Bespoke Document Automation: Options & Challenges.

-What Are the Key Components to Consider in Selecting Your Intelligent Capture Solution?
+What Are the Key Components to Consider in Selecting Your Intelligent Document Processing Solution?

 Depending upon the technical aspects of your project, you might only need an SDK that can provide the above leaving workflows, manual exception handing, and final review to other applications.
 This would be a common scenario if you wish to add document automation to an existing software solution such as ERP or CRM systems.
 However, if you need to manage the full document automation process outside of your other systems, then you also should be on the lookout for software that adds the following: (5) user management such as the ability to direct specific documents and verification tasks to specific users; (6) a user interface to allow presentment of documents and tasks to users to verify and/or correct; and (7) workflow management to shepherd the process from capture of documents through manual verification and then output.